 What is a balayage blonde?

 Simply put, a balayage blonde is your best option if you’re looking for a low-maintenance, effortless way to go blonde.
-To create blonde balayage, your colorist will hand paint your chosen blonde hue onto your strands starting at the mid-lengths in sweeping motions.
+To create blonde balayage, your colorist will hand paint your chosen blonde hue onto your strands, starting at the mid-lengths in sweeping motions.
 This creates a graduated, natural-looking effect that blends seamlessly with your base color and is highly customizable.
 In fact, you’re practically guaranteed a flattering color in the hands of the right colorist!

 “You can contour the color to enhance natural skin tone, change the visible look of a face shape, and make someone’s eye color pop,” Zajac says.
 “When you have a head of solid blonde, your eye has no direction.
 No matter how light the blonde is, it will not have any pop unless it has depth to create a shadow.
 With the application of balayage, each piece has a built-in shadow, which will draw attention to specific areas you want to enhance.”